jahnav-sannapureddy/react-tictactoe/README.md

 This is a tutorial from react docs

-To get started clone this repo
+To get started
+ - Clone this repo
+ - Run the following command in 'tic-tac-toe' directory :"npm run dev"
+ - Go to browser and open the URL : http://127.0.0.1:5173/

 ## Desktop
 ![full screen desktop](https://raw.githubusercontent.com/jahnav-sannapureddy/react-tictactoe/main/tic-tac-toe/public/assets/full%20screen.png)